-There are many benefits of doing your electrical work.
-You save money; it is more flexible than calling in and waiting for an electrician; and you can call the shots.
+There are many benefits to doing your electrical work.
+You save money, it is more flexible than calling in and waiting for an electrician, and you can call the shots.

-1. You've Got Permits and Inspectors Added To the Equation
+1. Permits and Inspectors Added to the Equation

 Electrical work does, though.
-If you're going about homeowner-driven electrical work the right way, you will pull permits and have inspectors visit.
+If you're going to do some homeowner-driven electrical work the right way, you will pull permits and have inspectors visit.
 The approval/disapproval process is just an added level of frustration you can eliminate by having electricians do the work.
-If they do it, most likely the permit will get "finalled."
-If not, it's the electrician's job to make it right--not you.
+If they do it, most likely the permit will get "finaled."
+If not, it's the electrician's job to make it right—not you.

 In relation to other home remodeling jobs like sanding drywall or digging up sewer pipes, electrical work can be classified as "fun" (along with "clean" and "yields to logic.").